 Pack a Vial of Lavender Essential Oil

 We know—TSA restrictions.
 You want to pack as few liquids as possible, and you already have your salt spray, contacts solution and that amazing conditioner you swear by.
-But one little bottle of lavender essential oil in your carry-on can do wonders when you’re trying to sleep, our friends at the University of Maryland Medical Center tell us.
+But one little bottle of lavender essential oil in your carry-on can do wonders when you’re trying to sleep, our friends at the Mayo Clinic tell us.
 Just dab a drop on each temple and take deep breaths.
 You’ll be dreaming in no time.